 - Taking the time to listen to our patients’ concerns about going to the dentist

-- Improved pain relief and anxiety relieving techniques, such as nitrous oxide sedation, also known as “happy gas”
+- Improved pain relief and anxiety relieving techniques, such as nitrous sedation, also known as “happy gas”

 - Technical breakthroughs in equipment to reduce or eliminate pain